horvbalint/surreal-ts/README.md

 # Surreal-ts
-Surreal-ts is a simple to use typescript interface genearator for SurrealDB databases.
+Surreal-ts is a simple to use typescript type definition generator for SurrealDB databases.

 ## Features
 - Many supported field types and properties: